 Your eyes might be the focal point when you wear glasses, but don’t fall into the trap of forgetting about your other assets.
 “A bright lip complements glasses by adding extra pizzazz,” Allen says.
 “When choosing a lip color, try to complement the frame color of your glasses.”
 For a flattering look, try playing within the same color family.
 So, if you’re wearing lavender frames, go with a lip in the purple family.
 Or try pink frames with fuchsia lips.
 Just make sure that they’re different enough from each other so they don’t look too matchy-matchy.
 That draws attention to the color, as opposed to simply letting it look effortlessly gorgeous.

 You’re sure to find the right shade with this affordable Maybelline SuperStay Matte Ink Liquid Lipstick, which comes in a whopping 45 colors.
 When buying, says Allen, just keep in mind that some stains are a lot darker or more intense than they appear in the tube.
-Do you love a classic red lip?
-You won’t want to miss these 9 tips to apply red lipstick like a makeup artist.

 Use the best brushes possible